bvinothraj/gethdockerbasic/README.md

 # gethdockerbasic
-A basic single-node docker setup for geth client.
+A basic single-node ethereum that runs in docker.
 The network is configured (see genesis.json) to run PoA (alias clique) consensus algorithm.
 There is only one validator (or sealer) configured for this network.
-Block are generated every 10 seconds
+Blocks are generated every 10 seconds
-To attach to the node: *geth attach http://localhost:8502
+To attach to the node: *geth attach http://localhost:8502*
+Data will persist on restarts as the blockchain data is attached to a volume

 ## Description
 *Dockerfile* The docker file that uses ethereum/client-go image to create a custom image
-*genesis.json* The configuration for the network (use Proof of Authority consensus)
+*genesis.json* The configuration for the network (uses PoA consensus)
 *keystore* Contains a pre-created ethereum account which is used as a sealer
 *pp.txt* Password for the sealer
 *start.sh* The script that launches the node after the container is run